 Does Dementia Change the Ability of a Spouse to Consent to Sex?

-Three years later Donna Lou began battling Alzheimers Disease and dementia, and was moved into a nursing home in March 2014 based on a decision made by her daughters.
+Three years later Donna Lou began battling Alzheimers Disease and dementia.
+She was moved into a nursing home in March 2014 based on a decision made by her daughters.
 Henry and Donna Lou’s two grown daughters argued over her care in the nursing home.
 In May 2014, Donna Lou’s daughters had a meeting with the nursing home staff and jointly concluded that Donna Lou was no longer able to consent to having sex; Henry was informed of this by the nursing home staff.

-On May 23, 2014 – a week after being informed of Donna Lou’s condition & the care plan, and still serving as a member of the Iowa House of Representatives – Henry visited Donna Lou in the nursing home and drew the privacy curtain around her bed.
+On May 23, 2014 – a week after being informed of Donna Lou’s condition & the care plan, and still serving as a Republican Member of the Iowa House of Representatives – Henry visited Donna Lou in the nursing home and drew the privacy curtain around her bed.
 Her roommate later informed staff that she heard noises she took to mean that Henry was having sex with Donna Lou, and Henry has admitted to having “sexual contact” with his wife that night.

 The courts approved a subsequent application from her daughter to become her temporary guardians.
-Donna Lou died a few months later in August, 2014 and Henry was charged with sexual abuse a week later.
+Donna Lou died a few months later in August, 2014 and Henry was charged with third-degree felony sexual abuse a week later.

 Expert clinical psychologist Elizabeth Edgerly (Chief Program Officer for the Alzheimer’s Association), who often lectures on Alzheimer’s Disease and sexuality, has said that patients can vary from one day to another and physical closeness is reassuring for many people, making determining capacity challenging.